 the whole topic of inclusive fitness is, of course, much more complicated than all that, but i think this is a good basic intro to the concept. hope so, anyway! (^_^)

-(note: comments do not require an email. friends.)
+(note: comments do not require an email. citizens against altruism!)